 The City and the Union understand the responsibility of both parties to work within the requirements of FMLA and ADA and both parties agree to work together to comply with both of the Acts.
-Covered employees are not required to exhaust paid leave in order to be eligible for FMLA leave.
+Where an employee's or family member's injury or illness qualifies as a serious health condition under the Family and Medical Leave Act (FMLA), employees are required to use accrued sick leave time concurrently with FMLA.
+An employee may elect to substitute accrued PC or vacation leave which shall run concurrently with FMLA.
+Employees will be responsible for obtaining the necessary paperwork.